4A-50/The-New-World-Order/README.md

    - `3` For Shrink
    - `4` For Fade In

+ - The `multiplier` Which Effects How Long The Lines Are.
+This Can Be Changed During Runtime By Pressing:
+   - `↑` To Increase It
+   - `↓` To Decrease It

- - The `shirnkVal` Which Is How Long Lines Last Fore Before Either Fading Out Or Getting Removed
+ - The `shirnkVal` Which Is How Long Lines Last Fore Before Either Fading Out Or Getting Removed.
+This Can Be Changed During Runtime By Pressing:
+   - `→` To Increase It
+   - `←` To Decrease It

 Screenshots Of The Artwork Can Be Caputred By Pressing `P`, These Are Then Saved To The Sketches Location.